eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 In this Section we are describing how you can gain Access to the Dashboard
 1. First you need to create an account for the Catena-X Environment
-2. Your Company needs to setup everything for the Connection with our Application: This can be found with the BPDM 'Create a Gate'
-      And needs to be subscribed to the service
+2. Your Company needs to setup everything for the Connection with our Application: This can be found with the BPDM 'Create a Gate' and needs to be subscribed to the service

 ![Portal](../docs/User-Guide-Images/add_app.png)